-Lending Scams Target Military
+Lending Scams Target the Military

 In every military town, you will pass multiple pawnshops, cash advance shops, and used car dealerships with "no credit needed loans" to buy their vehicles.

-These businesses, all within a close radius of any military base are preying on young military personnel with a steady paycheck who are unfamiliar with high interest rates on these types of loans.
+These businesses, all within a close radius of any military base are preying on young military personnel with a steady paycheck who are unfamiliar with high-interest rates on these types of loans.

 These programs offer military families another option over the "quick-cash" businesses and who ultimately get "hooked" into a relentless cycle of high-interest loans.

-It's a poor choice using these high interest rate businesses.
+It's a poor choice using these high-interest rate businesses.
 Consider the military relief organizations first, because if you go for the instant cash, they have you locked into an interest rate that is difficult to meet the monthly obligations.

 The National Consumer Law Center (NCLC) Assistance